 Trade mark law in Australia precludes certain signs from being registered as trade marks.
 These signs include well known national emblems and flags, such as the Geneva red cross or red crescent.
 Other trade marks that you cannot register include marks that may mislead consumers or marks that contain specific words, such as ‘Austrade’, ‘CES’, ‘Olympic Champion’, ‘Repatriation’, ‘Returned Airman’, ‘Returned Sailor’ and ‘Returned Soldier’.

 If a trade mark is deceptively similar to a registered trade mark, it will be difficult to register.
-If consumers are likely to be confused between two trade marks, then the two marks will conflict.
+This occurs where consumers are likely to be confused between two trade marks and as a result, they conflict.

 However, it may still be possible to register a trade mark that conflicts with a registered trade mark.
 You can overcome a conflict objection by proving to IP Australia that you: